Maxmani/reimaden-mods-documentation/docs/features/mobs.md

 # Mobs

 Arcadian Dream is going to feature many familiar mobs from the Touhou universe.
-This page will list all of the mobs that are currently in the mod, as well as their drops and spawn conditions.
+This page lists all of the mobs that are currently in the mod, as well as their drops and spawn conditions.

 ## Monsters